 This article contains information about evictions and reasonable accommodations in Texas.
 This article was provided by Disability Rights Texas.

-The federal government has also halted late fees and evictions on certain properties through the summer.
+The federal government requires certain landlords to give tenants a 30-day Notice to Vacate prior to filing for an eviction.
 Some local governments have also halted evictions or started programs to help tenants.
 This article discusses how this might affect you.

 This article provides information on how to find out how to find the owner and management of your apartment.
 It is adapted from content created by the Austin Tenants' Council.